 Lean-to greenhouses are not suitable for use in winter.
 They do incur lower energy costs because they are located directly next to the house, wall or garage.
 However, winter vegetables often do not get enough sunlight there.
 The location is therefore extremely important for using the greenhouse in winter.

-If you decide to heat the greenhouse, the walls should either be made of insulating glass or at least 16 mm thick double-walled sheets.
+If you decide to heat the greenhouse, the walls should either be made of insulating glass or at least 16 mm/0.6 in thick double-walled sheets.
 There are various heating systems.
 Hot water pipe heating systems are operated from the house heating system or by electric or gas boilers.
 They have a low temperature output and ensure slow heat distribution, which the plants like.
 Theoretically, you can also use special plant and grow lamps for cultivation.
 They increase the growth of young plants and seeds germinate faster.

 Greenhouses usually consist of an aluminum frame and either foil, glass or twin-wall sheets.
 The latter have the best insulating effect and are also stable.
 However, foil greenhouses can also be used in winter.
 Foil greenhouses and smaller foil tunnels are constructed with stainless steel tubes inserted into the ground and special horticultural foil (UV-stable, heat and cold resistant).
 Of course, all greenhouse types can also be constructed by yourself.